Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Processing times and settlement

 It's important to communicate these timelines clearly to tenants to avoid misunderstandings about when payments will clear.
 For urgent transactions, landlords might consider alternatives, but for recurring rent, ACH remains highly efficient.
-For a detailed comparison of electronic payment methods, you can explore the differences between ACH vs wire transfer.
+Some services now offer the option to send money via ACH instantly, typically for an added fee.

 Tenant bank account requirement